 There are few things more rewarding than pitching your tent on a mighty, magnificent mountain and spending the night under the stars.
 And if all this includes the comfort of a luxury experience, you couldn’t ask for more.

 A new luxury camping in RAK Jebel Jais, the tallest mountain in the UAE, situated in the emirate of Ras al-Khaimah, is a magnet for explorers.
 Part of a new sustainable tourism masterplan announced by Ras al-Khaima Tourism Development Authority (RAK TDA), the camp claims to be the last word when it comes to luxury camping.

 Thirty-seven units of tented villas with private swimming pools, fire pits, river pools, an outdoor spa, outdoor yoga, a moon bar, restaurants and challenging adventure activities for children of all ages are planned as part of the offering.
 The villas will range in size from one-bed units for couples to three-bed units with family rooms for larger groups.

-While offering a unique experience to visitors, the latest technology will be deployed to minimise energy use and conserve water and a waste-minimizing programme will be put in place protect the ecological balance of the mountain range.
-The new camp is expected to kick-start operations by 2020.
+While offering a unique experience to visitors, the latest technology will be deployed to minimise energy use and conserve water and a waste-minimizing programme will be put in place to protect the ecological balance of the mountain range.
+The new camping RAK is expected to kick-start operations by 2020.